pyroscope/pyrocore/docs/setup.rst

     pyroadmin --create-config --config-dir ~/rtorrent/special/.pyroscope

+Alternatively, you can set the :envvar:`PYRO_CONFIG_DIR` environment variable to change the default of :file:`~/.pyrocscope`.

 To view your loaded configuration with all the system defaults added, use this (again, the ``--config-dir`` option allows non-default configuration locations):